pramodbhadana/Kent-s-Beginner-Guide-to-React/README.md

 1. React.Fragment allows us to render two elements to the root without having to contain them inside a container div.
 2. This is helpful when we need an exact structure (without any container div) for elements like a table.

+#### Lesson 06 : Create a Simple Reusable React Component

+1. One of the main advantage of using React is the ability it provides to re use components.
+2. Make a function with first letter capitalised and make it return a JSX element.
+This way this function can be used just like a HTML tag while creating react elements.